 In Hartsburg, Missouri, Terry Durham created River Hills Harvest so elderberry growers throughout the Central United States could benefit from shared knowledge about sustainable growing practices and marketing.
-By working together, members also create larger combined quantities of elderberries for processing.

 ‘Kansas City’s Botanical Garden,’ Powell Gardens is home to the nation’s largest public edible acreage – the Heartland Harvest Garden.
 Here students, chefs, CSA members and the general public learn about and enjoy fresh, delicious food.

 In Tucson, Arizona, the nonprofit Native Seeds/SEARCH maintains a ‘library’ full of heritage seeds indigenous to the Southwestern US and Mexico.
 Several distribution programs return these seeds to Native Americans who historically incorporated the crops in their daily diets.

 “[Our] goal is to grow a resilient local food community for organic farms,” says Layne Cozzolino, Executive Director of Farmshed, the nonprofit putting a spin on Wisconsin CSAs.

 In Kansas City, Missouri, Nile Valley Aquaponics is producing 100,000 pounds of local, fresh food to support the community, unveiling expansions on their urban oasis later this year.

 New Roots for Refugees works with refugees to build independence through farming.
 Empowering graduates of the program to acquire their own land, they hope farmers will expand their businesses and continue selling produce at local markets.